getoslash/changelog/README.md

 ### 🛠 Bug fixes and improvements

-* The OSlash Pin is slightly smaller than the last version (PRO-185).
+* The OSlash Pin is slightly smaller than the last version.
 We heard from a lot of users that it was a smidge too big, so we've made it a size that works for everyone.

 * When users were invited to an OSlash workspace, we used to create an additional personal workspace by default – we learnt from users that this was confusing, so we've stopped creating the personal workspace by default.
 Having said that, you can still create it yourself.